- Entertainment, Technology, and Advertising

 Copyright and Trademark Litigation

-Representation of clients in copyright and trademark, particularly in cases involving online businesses and technologies, print publications, and distributions of software.
+Representation of clients in copyright and trademark, particularly in cases involving online businesses and technologies, news media, cloud service providers, and software distribution.
 Representative cases include:

 Harris v.
 San Jose Mercury News